-- Either open the email about “Spring-a-thon!” sent out on March 11 and use those tools to share the message, or
+- Either open the email sent about “Spring-A-Thon!” and use those tools to share the message, or

-- visit the www.thecharterfoundation.org/springathon page and click the link for a downloadable PDF of the “Sponsor and Activity Tracking Log” to print for non-digital outreach (call family, ask neighbors, etc., and fill in info)
+- click this link: www.thecharterfoundation.org/springathon/1891-2/ for a downloadable PDF of the “Sponsor and Activity Tracking Log” to print for non-digital outreach (call family, ask neighbors, etc., and fill in info)

 4. What are the important deadlines for involvement?

-- April 3-11: Spring-a-thon activity week!
-Aiming to gather your sponsors by APRIL 3 gives the student the wind in their sales to go for it with their activity
+- April 9-17: Spring-A-Thon activity week!
+Aiming to gather your sponsors by APRIL 3 gives the student the wind in their sails to go for it with their activity.

-- April 11: Final deadline for completing your official Spring-a-thon activities! (through the easy tools of the 99Pledges platform)
+- April 17: Final deadline for completing your official Spring-A-Thon activities! (through the easy tools of the 99Pledges platform)